eno-lang/eno/README.md

 - On a syntactic level there are no types in eno, **only textual representations**
 - eno provides a high-grade **API to validate and obtain fully customizable types** on the application level instead
 - All eno implementations feature **100% internationalized, hand written, human language error messages**
-- eno **notation is hybrid - sequential AND associative**, the API lets you interpret documents (or sections therein) either way
+- eno allows **sequential and associative reading**, you can seamlessly blend between configuration/metadata and content in a single document
 - There is no indentation and **all whitespace is optional**, as are empty lines

 ```eno